josephrobertlopez/stockModeling/README.md

 # stockModeling

-notebooks to scrape the past 60 days of trade data at 5 minute intervals for the snp500 stocks using yfinance and sqlite.
+Code to acompany the book Successful Algorithmic Trading notebooks to scrape the past 60 days of trade data at 5 minute intervals for the snp500 stocks using yfinance and sqlite.

 1) run instantiate db